ymunemasa/data-tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-3.md

 ![Lab2_2](assets/ambari_hive_user_view_concepts.png)

-Now let’s take a closer look at the SQL editing capabilities in the Hive View:
+Now let’s take a closer look at the SQL editing capabilities in Hive View:

--   There are six tabs to interact with SQL:
+There are 6 tabs to interact with Hive View 2.0:

-    -   **QUERY**: This is the interface shown above and the primary interface to write, edit and execute new SQL statements
+1\. **QUERY**: This is the interface shown above and the primary interface to write, edit and execute new SQL statements.

-    -   **JOBS**: This allows you to look at past queries or currently running queries.
+2\. **JOBS**: This allows you to see past and currently running queries.
 It also allows you to see all SQL queries you have authority to view.
 For example, if you are an operator and an analyst needs help with a query, then the Hadoop operator can use the History feature to see the query that was sent from the reporting tool.

-    -   **TABLES**: Provides one central place to view, create, delete, and manage tables of whichever databases that you select.
+3\. **TABLES**: Provides one central place to view, create, delete, and manage tables.

-    -   **SAVED QUERIES**: shows all the queries that have been saved by the current user.
-Click the gear icon to the right of the query list to view the history of a query or to delete it.
+4\. **SAVED QUERIES**: Display queries saved by current user.
+Click the gear icon to the right of the query to open saved query in worksheet to edit or execute.
+You can also remove saved query from the saved list.

-    -   **UDFs**: User-defined functions (UDFs) can be added to queries by pointing to a JAR file on HDFS and indicating the Java classpath, which contains the UDF definition.
+5\. **UDFs**: User-defined functions (UDFs) can be added to queries by pointing to a JAR file on HDFS and indicating the Java classpath, which contains the UDF definition.
 After the UDF is added here, an Insert UDF button appears in the Query Editor that enables you to add the UDF to your query.

-    -   **SETTINGS**: Allows you to append settings to queries that you execute in Hive View.
+6\. **SETTINGS**: Allows you to modify settings which will affect queries executed in Hive View.

-Take a few minutes to explore the various Hive View features.
+Take a few minutes to explore the various Hive View sub-features.

 ### 2.1.1 Set hive.execution.engine as Tez

 A feature we will configure before we run our hive queries is to set the hive execution engine as Tez.
 You can try map reduce if you like.
 We will use Tez in this tutorial.

-1. Click on the gear in the sidebar referred to as number 6 in the interface above.
+1. Click on settings tab, referred to as number 6 in the interface above.
+2. Click on **+Add New**
-2. Click on the dropdown menu, choose hive.execution.engine and set the value as tez.
+3. Click on the KEY dropdown menu and choose ```hive.execution.engine```
+4. Set the value as ```tez```.

 Now we are ready to run our queries for this tutorial.

 ## Step 2.2: Define a Hive Table <a id="define-a-hive-table"></a>